A stochastic network approach to clustering and visualising single-cell genomic count data: Conclusions

-In this paper we have presented a novel first-principles method of modelling single-cell genomic count data, by modelling these data as a network adjacency matrix.
+In this paper we have presented a novel first-principles method of modelling single-cell genomic count data, by proposing to model the observed numbers of mRNA molecules in specific cells with a bipartite multi-edge network.
 This view of single-cell genomic data opens up a wealth of new modelling approaches for this type of data based on stochastic networks theory.
-It also gives theoretical validation to well-established and highly successful methods for clustering these data based on community detection, such as Louvain clustering \cite{blondel2008fast}.
-In particular, this view shows the promise of studying the eigenspace of the graph-Laplacian (the `Laplacian eigenspace') to identify and represent known and novel cell-types.
-Based on this, we have proposed a new method of visualising single-cell genomic data based on the UMAP projection of the representation of the data-points in the Laplacian eigenspace (UMAP-LE), and we have proposed GMM-LE clustering, or `Gaussian mixture modelling in the Laplacian eigenspace'.
-We show that UMAP-LE visualisations correspond to existing biological knowledge, and that GMM-LE clustering outperforms the industry standard clustering method for these data, i.e., the implementation of Louvain clustering in the Seurat software.
+Our proposed methodology is also closely related to well-established and highly successful methods for clustering these data based on community detection, such as Louvain clustering \cite{blondel2008fast}.
+The work we have presented here shows the promise of studying the eigenspace of the graph-Laplacian (the `Laplacian eigenspace', LE), to identify and represent known and novel cell-types.
+Based on this, we have proposed a new method of visualising single-cell genomic data based on the UMAP projection of the representation of the data-points in the Laplacian eigenspace (UMAP-LE), and we have proposed GMM-LE clustering, or `Gaussian mixture modelling in the Laplacian eigenspace', for genomic data.
+We show that UMAP-LE visualisations correspond to existing biological knowledge in several data-sets.
+We have also identified a component of the LE that is associated with predisposition towards aggressive breast cancer, and have validated a biomarker extracted from this LE component, showing significant association with long-term patient survival outcome.